AlamoEngine-Tools/eaw.modinfo/README.md

 ### Contributing and Augmenting this Specification
 For anyone who wished to alter the specification there are **3** important requirements each change must comply with:

-1. **Error Resistance**.
-In order for a mod to be playable this specification MUST stay optional.
+1. **Error Resistance**: In order for a mod to be playable this specification MUST stay optional.
 A mod must not demand to have any information described here or a certain tool in oder to work.
 This also means that any malformed, corrupted or broken data this specification provides MUST NOT lead to a situation where a mod cannot be played.
-2. **Usability impact for players**.
-Any new addition to this specification must provide a clear user story.
+2. **Usability impact for players**: Any new addition to this specification must provide a clear user story.
 Only if a Player (or a development team) benefits from additional features it shall get added to the specification.
 In any other case custom tools and applications shall define their own behavior.
 Also any changes to the specification MUST NOT alter the expected behavior from a player's point of view.
-4. **Mod Developer Acceptance** Avoid making changes which do require a mod developer to update their modinfo.
+4. **Mod Developer Acceptance**: Avoid making changes which do require a mod developer to update their modinfo.
 Even if a change is considered to be a *breaking change* consider to specify a default behavior which stays backward compatible to the previous version of this specification.
 This way it can be ensured, this specification gets generally accepted and adapted by mod and tool developers.

 ---